The Mysteries of British History

 British archaeologists and historians had enthusiastically declared

-and mocked anyone who disagreed.
-British historians have several
+anyone who disagreed.
+British historians have several other beliefs

-other beliefs that should be re-assessed in the light of modern science
+that should be re-assessed in the light of modern science and recent

 The Anglo-Saxon/Viking Wipeout Theory